Family Law · Divorce

 APL and Legal Fees

 One important function of APL is ensuring that the lower-earning spouse has resources to obtain and maintain legal representation during the divorce.
 Pennsylvania courts may also award counsel fees as part of a support order when a significant income disparity exists and the lower-earning spouse would otherwise be unable to fund adequate legal representation.
-This is separate from the APL calculation itself but flows from the same equitable concern — that both parties should be able to participate meaningfully in the proceedings.
+This is separate from the APL calculation itself but flows from the same equitable concern: that both parties should be able to participate meaningfully in the proceedings.
+Counsel fee awards are discretionary and depend on the financial circumstances of both parties and the complexity of the case.

 Modifying or Terminating APL

 APL is not fixed once entered.
-Either party may petition for modification if circumstances change — if the paying spouse loses income, if the receiving spouse begins earning more, or if other financial circumstances shift materially.
+Either party may petition for modification if circumstances change: if the paying spouse loses income, if the receiving spouse begins earning more, or if other financial circumstances shift materially.
 Courts have discretion to modify support orders prospectively when a substantial change in circumstances is demonstrated.
+Modifications are not retroactive.
+They take effect from the date the petition for modification is filed, not from the date the circumstances changed.

 Family Law · Pittsburgh